Finance Hub

 • High-yield savings: Your money should be earning interest โ€” look for 4%+ APY accounts

-• FDIC insurance: Your deposits are insured up to $250,000 per depositor, per bank
+• FDIC insurance: Your deposits are insured up to $250,000 per depositor, per bank by the U.S. Government

 • Multiple institutions: Spreading accounts across banks gives you more FDIC coverage and backup access

-• Avoid fees: Most checking account fees can be waived with direct deposit or minimum balance
+• Avoid fees: Most checking account fees can be waived with direct deposit or minimum balance and try keeping overdraft settings off

-• Auto savings: Set up automatic transfers to savings โ€” pay yourself first
+• Auto savings: Set up automatic transfers to savings โ€” pay yourself first and tuck it away

 ๐Ÿช™ Crypto